midego1/ai-image-toolbox-app/KIE_AI_API_KEY_SETUP.md

 }
 ```

 > ⚠️ **Warning**: This method stores the key in your codebase.
-It's better to use EAS Secrets (Method 1) for security.
+It's better to use EAS Environment Variables (Method 1) for security.

 ## Method 3: Development Only (app.json)